eweser/eweser-db/packages/db/README.md

 # To Do

 Priority:

-- [ ] set up cross collection reference links and helpers. -`async getLinkedRef()` connect the linked ref’s room if needed and retrieve the linked document
-- [ ] **Example**: connect data from 2 apps with refs. e.g. in a note, click ‘turn into flashcard’ and it creates a flashcard in the flashcard app and links to it in the note.

---- at this point ready to make real apps ---

 - [ ] **Files:** set up file hosting provider services like Pinata, Dropbox, etc. and give users the option to connect their accounts to the app.
 Could also try the ‘matrix files’ [library](~https://github.com/matrix-org/matrix-files-sdk~).
 - [ ] **Public data**: set up ‘aggregator’ listeners when a user makes a collection as public.
 These will be MatrixReader’s that live on a node server and listen for changes to the collection.
 How to aggregate and serve to public listeners?